Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Definitions

 There is a caveat: the intermediate cables may have the velocities $|\partial v_i/\partial \alpha|$ greater (by a constant factor) than the constant fixed for other cables.
 The reason is, we may somewhat increase the velocities during the homotopy, so if the initial cable had a maximal one, we will overshoot the usual bound.
-It is not a trouble since these faster cables occure only temporarily during the homotopy end the final cable is a normal one.
+It is not an issue since these faster cables occur only temporarily during the homotopy and the final cable is a normal one.

-{\bf Proof}.
-By a 2-$\Lip$ reparametrization of the segment $[0,a]$ we may homotope both cables to be constant (and therefore equal) on $[0,a/4]$ and $[3a/4,a]$.
+\begin{proof} By a 2-Lipschitz reparametrization of the segment $[0,a]$ we may homotope both cables to be constant (and therefore equal) on $[0,a/4]$ and $[3a/4,a]$.

 Now perform the following homotopy.
 On the segment $[a/4,3a/4]$ it linearly drags the stripes $S_i$ and $S_i'$ along the second coordinate to make it equal to $i$.
 Extend this homotopy to the rest of the segment $[0,a]$ by linear interpolation to a constant homotopy.
 No overlapping of stripes (say, $S_i$ and $S_j$, $i<j$) occurs since either they were in the same row and hence disjoint by the first coordinate alone (since it doesn't change); or they were in different rows, but then both at the start and at the end of the homotopy we have $v^2_i+1\leqslant v^2_j$, so this inequality holds for all times, hence $S_i$ and $S_j$ are disjoint by the second coordinate in this case.